BILL NO A05652

 I N A S S E M B L Y

-Introduced by M. of A. ENGLEBRIGHT -- read once and referred to the
+sored by -- M. of A. McDONOUGH -- read once and referred to the

-AN ACT to amend the executive law, in relation to requiring an attorney
+AN ACT to amend the general business law, in relation to licenses for

 THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-